Cellular bases for algebras with a Jones basic construction: Bases in towers of cellular algebras

 of cellular algebras over an integral domain $R$.
-We assume that all the inclusions are unital and that the involutions are consistent; that is the involution on $H_{i+1}$, restricted to $H_i$, agrees with the involution on $H_i$.
-Write $(H_i, *, \widehat H_i, \unrhd, \mathscr H_i)$ for the cell datum of $H_i$.
+Whenever we have such a sequence of algebras, we assume that all the inclusions are unital and that the involutions are consistent; that is the involution on $H_{i+1}$, restricted to $H_i$, agrees with the involution on $H_i$.